 The Round Barn, A Biography of an American Farm, Volume Four

-The final installment in the story of an influential, innovative farm family, from the early 1900s to 1972
+An influential dairy farm and family, from the early 1900s to 1972

-Jacqueline Dougan Jackson is the author of fourteen books, including Stories from the Round Barn, More Stories from the Round Barn, and the first two volumes of The Round Barn, A Biography of an American Farm.
-She is a founding faculty member of Sangamon State University, now the University of Illinois–Springfield, and her books have been featured on Wisconsin Public Radio.
+Jacqueline Dougan Jackson is the author of fourteen books, including Stories from the Round Barn and More Stories from the Round Barn.
+She was a founding faculty member of Sangamon State University, now the University of Illinois–Springfield.

 Publicity and Press Kit Resources